 The maintenance department at San Jacinto College maintains the buildings, grounds, utility systems, and custodial services for the College campuses.
 They provide electricity, running water, waste disposal, landscape maintenance, building/office renovation, custodial services, and emergency repairs.
 Faculty and staff are encouraged to report maintenance problems.

-Police personnel closely monitor any security-related maintenance problems after hours, and report their findings to the appropriate college official.
-If necessary, they will stand by until the problem is corrected.
+Police personnel report any security problems they identify to the maintenance department for repair.
+If the security issue presents a high risk, police personnel will stand by until the problem is turned over to the maintenance department.